SolaceProducts/pubsubplus-gcp-quickstart/README.md

-# Install a Solace Message Router onto a Google Compute Engine Linux Virtual Machine
+# Install a Solace PubSub+ Software Message Broker onto Google Compute Engine Linux Virtual Machines

-The Solace Virtual Message Router (VMR) provides enterprise-grade messaging capabilities deployable in any computing environment.
-The VMR provides the same rich feature set as Solace’s proven hardware appliances, with the same open protocol support, APIs and common management.
-The VMR can be deployed in the datacenter or natively within all popular private and public clouds.
+This repository explains how to install a Solace PubSub+ Software Message Broker in various configurations onto Google Compute Engine (GCE) Linux Virtual Machines.
+This guide is intended mainly for development and demo purposes.

+# Description of the Solace PubSub+ Software Message Broker

+The Solace PubSub+ software message broker meets the needs of big data, cloud migration, and Internet-of-Things initiatives, and enables microservices and event-driven architecture.
+Capabilities include topic-based publish/subscribe, request/reply, message queues/queueing, and data streaming for IoT devices and mobile/web apps.
+The message broker supports open APIs and standard protocols including AMQP, JMS, MQTT, REST, and WebSocket.
+Moreover, it can be deployed in on-premise datacenters, natively within private and public clouds, and across complex hybrid cloud environments.

+Solace PubSub+ software message brokers can be deployed in either a 3-node High-Availability (HA) cluster, or as a single node deployment.
+For simple test environments that need only to validate application functionality, a single instance will suffice.
+Note that in production, or any environment where message loss cannot be tolerated, an HA cluster is required.

-# How to Deploy a VMR
+# How to deploy a single-node message broker

-* [Optional] By default this project installs the Solace PubSub+ software message router, Standard Edition.
-If you want to install a different version you will have to provide link to version and accompanying md5sum files with the --url and --md5sum flags for solos-install.
+* [Optional] By default this project installs the Solace PubSub+ software message router, Standard Edition from the Docker image available for Docker Hub.
+If you want to install a different version you will have to provide a URL link to version and accompanying md5sum files with the --url and --md5sum flags for solos-install.
 Visit http://dev.solace.com/downloads/ to see options and read release notes to understand differences.

 * Go to your Google Cloud Platform console and create a Compute Engine instance.
 Select standard 2 vCPU machine type, and at least 6 GB of memory, a CentOS 7 OS, and a disk with a size of at least 30 GB depolyed on Centos7 OS: